Sometimes when speaking to clients I’ve heard people say “oh, I can’t afford to spend thousands each month on Facebook ads!”

 If this is your first time running Facebook ads, then don’t expect perfect results.
 It will take some time to measure what works and what doesn’t and it takes a little bit more time to test your offer so that you get the most amount of leads by spending the least amount of money.

-The lower your cost per lead, the more leads you can generate (without paying more money).
+And the lower your cost per lead, the more leads you can generate (without paying more money).

 How can you improve your cost per lead?